pgunsolley/api-legiscan-cache/README.md

-# API-Legislation
+# LegiScan Cache

-## API for Legislation app
+## ORM-backed cache service for https://legiscan.com/

-Unlike my other LegiScan cache API, this service is backed by a relational database.
+Unlike my other LegiScan cache API (that cached api responses as .json docs due to shared-host limitations preventing the deployment of actual cache servers), this service is backed by a relational database, providing better data management and security.